clearsky612/odin-recipes/README.md

-This is website for Odin Recipes
+This is website for Odin Recipes and contains 3 recipes